By-Laws of the Women's Guild of Duquesne University

 Then nominating committee shall present the slate of officers at the April meeting.
 The officer shall be elected by the membership.
 Newly elected officers shall be installed in May, for a term of two years.

-The President, Recording Secretary shall be elected in odd years; the Vice President, Corresponding Secretary and Treasurer shall be elected in even years.
+The President and Recording Secretary shall be elected in odd years; the Vice President, Corresponding Secretary and Treasurer shall be elected in even years.
 No officer shall be permitted to serve an office for more than two years, unless there are no other nominations for the specific office the officer is currently serving and the general membership approves the nomination, allowing the officer to be re-elected to a second two year term, but not to exceed two (consecutive) terms.

 If any officer shall absent herself from three successive meetings without due cause, the President shall request her resignation and declare the office vacant.

-- In case of a vacancy in any office, the President may appoint with the approval of the Executive Board, someone to fill the vacancy.
+a.
+In case of a vacancy in any office, the President may appoint with the approval of the Executive Board, someone to fill the vacancy.
 Said appointee shall serve the remainder of term.